Camping at Flamenco Beach on Culebra

 There are a number of food kiosks at the balneario parking lot, but these close soon after the beach-goers leave for the day (about 6pm), so eat early, plan on cooking your own meals, or go into town for dinner.

 The facilities at the campground are pretty basic.
-There are only outdoor showers, so you need to shower in your swimsuit, or have someone set up a privacy screen for you.
+The bathrooms and shower have been renovated…hopefully they stay in good repair!
 Note that the water in the showers is non-potable.

 Culebra Camping at Flamenco Beach

-The bathrooms are flush toilets (that are usually decently clean except for really busy weekends), but there are no sinks.
+The bathrooms are flush toilets (that are usually decently clean except for really busy weekends).
 I suggest you bring your own toilet paper.

 Last-minute checklist